Bankstown Lidcombe Hospital: February 2025 nurses incident

 In early July 2025, it was reported that the two nurses had been banned for two years from working with National Disability Insurance Scheme (NDIS) participants, which came into effect on 9 May.
+In mid-September 2025, prosecutors withdrew the female nurse's charge of using a carriage service to threaten to kill.

+On 2 February 2026, the two defendants were arraigned at the New South Wales District Court, where they pleaded not guilty to the charges they were facing.
+A pre-trial hearing is expected to take place on 1 June, with the defendants' trial expected to commence on 31 August.
+On 23 June, District Court of New South Wales Justice Michael McHugh ruled in favour of the defendants' lawyers motion to exclude the video and other recordings of the defendants' conversation with Veifer.
+The defence team had argued that the video footage breached New South Wales' legislation preventing the recording of private conversations.

+The prosecution appealed the District Court's decision to the New South Wales Court of Appeal.
+On 31 July 2026, the Court of Appeal overturned the District Court's decision and allowed the prosecution to admit the video footage as evidence.
+In mid-August 2026, the trial of the nurses was delayed to allow the defence time to consider Crown evidence submitted by Middle East analyst Rodger Shanahan.

 Responses

 The incident was widely condemned as antisemitic, including by Australian Prime Minister Anthony Albanese, NSW Premier Chris Minns, NSW Health Minister Ryan Park, NSW Police Commissioner Karen Webb, and other healthcare workers.
 Liberal MP Julian Leeser said Australia's Jewish community was "living in fear" of rising antisemitism, and Alex Ryvchin of the Executive Council of Australian Jewry said the video was "utterly sickening to watch".

 The New South Wales Nurses and Midwives' Association held a demonstration outside NSW parliament to condemn "all forms of racism, bigotry and hatred, including acts of antisemitism and Islamophobia".
 In the aftermath of the incident, another nurse at Bankstown Hospital said she had previously raised concerns about antisemitism at the hospital after the October 7 attacks.

 A coalition of Islamic organizations, including Hizb Ut-Tahrir and The Muslim Vote, released a joint statement that said media outlets and political leaders had provided "active diplomatic and journalistic cover for ongoing crimes by the Zionists" and described the public response as "selective outrage" and "weaponization of antisemitism".
 Western Australian Senator Fatima Payman described the nurses' remarks as "terrible", but said they were being treated as though they had "committed the absolute worst crime imaginable".